-- 6 To support auditing, install the latest software update for Novell Audit Platform Agent from NetIQ Sentinel Plug-ins download page. - 7 To complete the installation process, continue to "Completing a Non-root Installation" on page 117.
+6 To complete the installation process, continue to "Completing a Non-root Installation" on page 147.

 Installing SSPR

 The installer provides you an option to install SSPR separately.
 This is useful when you want to install Identity Applications and SSPR on separate computers.